 Jakub graduated with a degree in Microcomputer programming in New York and an MBA from Kingston University in London.
 He held several positions on the software development team within the Omnicom Group Agencies in New York and London before moving into his current job at a well known investment management company.

-Zuzana is an artist with more than 11 years of experience.
+Zuzana is an artist with more than 13 years of experience.
 She has a long-standing interest in creative activities and working with bilingual children.
 In October 2007, she established Czech School without Borders, London, originally just a small arts club for Czech-speaking pre-school children.
-In 2009, it became a wider international project with branches in London, Paris, Berlin, Munich, Brussels and Zurych.
+In 2009, it became a wider international project with branches in London, Paris, Munich, Brussels, Dresden, Rhein-Main, Geneva and Zurich.
 Through her work, Zuzana explores new possibilities in bilingual education.
 Zuzana studied textile design at The Academy of Arts, Architecture and Design from 1999 to 2005.
 The course focused on practical textile printing, etching, textile technologies.

 Ivona graduated from Slezská Univerzita in Opava with a degree in Czech Language and Literature.
 She spent several years working as a primary school teacher, a special needs assistant and a summer camp leader.
 Ivona has a long-standing interest in theatre and playwriting.
 She finds children an endless source of inspiration.